Article

 What is General Labor?

-Shouldn’t Project Management and General Labor Come Out of the Contractor Fee?
+Should Project Management and Labor Be Included in the Contractor Fee?